-- 55. Irrigation.
-The landscaping plans shall include automatic irrigation for all landscaped areas and complete screening of all ground mounted equipment from view of the public from streets and adjacent property for private common areas; front yards and slopes within individual lots; shrub planting to completely screen perimeter walls adjacent to a public right-of-way equal to 66 feet or larger; and, all landscaping excluding City maintained areas and front yard landscaping which shall include, but may not be limited to, private slopes and common areas. - 56.
+- 57. Irrigation.
+The landscaping plans shall include automatic irrigation for all landscaped areas and complete screening of all ground mounted equipment from view of the public from streets and adjacent property for private common areas; front yards and slopes within individual lots; shrub planting to completely screen perimeter walls adjacent to a public right-of-way equal to 66 feet or larger; and, all landscaping excluding City maintained areas and front yard landscaping which shall include, but may not be limited to, private slopes and common areas. - 58.
 Hardscaping.
-The landscape plans shall include all hardscaping for pedestrian trails within private common areas. - 57.
+The landscape plans shall include all hardscaping for pedestrian trails within private common areas. - 59.
 Wall and Fence Plans.
-Wall and fence plans shall be consistent with the Conceptual Landscape Plans showing the height, location and the following materials for all walls and fences: - a.
-Decorative block for the perimeter of the project adjacent to a public right-of-way equal to 66 feet or longer and the side yards for corner lots. - b.
-Wrought iron fencing around the pool area and dog park. - c.
-Vinyl fencing shall be used for all side and rear yard fencing of the single family detached lots and 2-story townhomes. - d.
-Burnished block wall for all patio walls of the 3-story townhomes - 58.
+Wall and fence plans shall be consistent with the Conceptual Landscape Plans showing the height, location and the following materials for all walls and fences: - Decorative block for the perimeter of the project adjacent to a public right of way equal to 66 feet or larger as shown on the wall and fence plan. - Tubular steel fencing around the pool area, courtyards, dog park and northern and southern boundaries. - 60.
 Precise Grading Plans.
-Precise Grading Plans shall be consistent with the approved rough grading plans including all structural setback measurements. - 59.
+Precise Grading Plans shall be consistent with the approved rough grading plans including all structural setback measurements. - 61.
 Building Construction Plans for Outdoor Areas.
-Building Construction Plans shall include detailed outdoor areas including but not limited to trellises, decorative furniture, fountains, hardscape, etc. to match the style of the building subject to the approval of the Director of Community Development. - 60.
+Building Construction Plans shall include detailed outdoor areas (including but not limited to trellises, decorative furniture, fountains, hardscape, etc.) to match the style of the building subject to the approval of the Director of Community Development. - 62.
 Landscaping Requirement for Phased Development.
-If any phase or area of the project site is not scheduled for development within six months of the completion of grading, the landscaping plans shall indicate it will be temporarily landscaped and irrigated for dust and soil erosion control. - 61.
+If any phase or area of the project site is not scheduled for development within six months of the completion of grading, the landscaping plans shall indicate it will be temporarily landscaped (which may include a requirement for regular irrigation) for dust and soil erosion control. - 63.
 WQMP Landscape Compliance.
-The construction landscape plans shall be consistent with Appendix A, Table 31 of the Low Impact Development (LID) Manual for Southern California for plant materials and treatment facilities, and shall reference the approved precise grading plan for WQMP features. - 62.
+The construction landscape plans shall be consistent with Appendix A, Table 31 of the Low Impact Development (LID) Manual for Southern California for plant materials and treatment facilities, and shall reference the approved precise grading plan for WQMP features. - 64.
 Utility Screening.
 All utilities shall be screened from public view.
 Landscape construction drawings shall show and label all utilities and provide appropriate screening.
 Provide a three-foot clear zone around fire check detectors as required by the Fire Department before starting the screen.
 Group utilities together in order to reduce intrusion.
 Screening of utilities is not to look like an after-thought.
 Plan planting beds and design around utilities.
-Locate all light poles on plans and ensure that there are no conflicts with trees. - 63.
-Roof Mounted Mechanical Equipment.
-Roof mounted mechanical equipment shall not be permitted within the subdivision; however, solar equipment or any other energy saving devices shall be permitted with Director of Community Development approval.
+Locate all light poles on plans and ensure that there are no conflicts with trees. - 65.
+Community Wide Public Benefit.
+The applicant shall provide a cash payment in the amount of \$750,000.00 to the City of Temecula prior to issuance of the first residential multi-family or commercial building permit.
+This payment will fulfill the requirements of the Growth Management Plan for the proposed project. - 66.
+Fiscal Impact Analysis Covenant.
+The owner of record shall record a covenant, in a form satisfactory to the city attorney, which shall place future buyers of the residential dwelling units on notice of their obligation to pay the City the sum as provided in the Fiscal Impact Analysis on file with the City of Temecula.
+The covenant shall be recorded in the official records of the County of Riverside prior to the issuance of the first residential building permit, and a copy of the covenant shall be filed with the office of the city clerk.